-Attenuated vaccines can be made in several different ways.
+Attenuated vaccines can be made in several ways.
 Some of the most common methods involve passing the disease-causing virus through a series of cell cultures or animal embryos (typically chick embryos).
 Using chick embryos as an example, the virus is grown in different embryos in a series.
 With each passage, the virus becomes better at replicating in chick cells, but loses its ability to replicate in human cells.
-A virus targeted for use in a vaccine may be grown through—“passaged” through—upwards of 200 different embryos or cell cultures.
-Eventually, the attenuated virus will be unable to replicate well (or at all) in human cells, and can be used in a vaccine.
-All of the methods that involve passing a virus through a non-human host produce a version of the virus that can still be recognized by the human immune system, but cannot replicate well in a human host.
+A virus targeted for use in a vaccine can be grown through—“passaged” through—upwards of 200 different embryos or cell cultures.
+Eventually, the attenuated virus will not replicate well (or at all) in human cells, and can be used in a vaccine.
+All the methods that involve passing a virus through a non-human host produce a version of the virus that can still be recognized by the human immune system, but cannot replicate well in a human host.

 Killed or Inactivated Vaccines

 One alternative to attenuated vaccines is a killed or inactivated vaccine.
 Vaccines of this type are created by inactivating a pathogen, typically using heat or chemicals such as formaldehyde or formalin.
-This destroys the pathogen’s ability to replicate, but keeps it “intact” so that the immune system can still recognize it. (“Inactivated” is generally used rather than “killed” to refer to viral vaccines of this type, as viruses are generally not considered to be alive.)
+This destroys the pathogen’s ability to replicate, but keeps it “intact” so that the immune system can still recognize it. (“Inactivated” is generally used rather than “killed” to refer to viral vaccines of this type, as viruses are generally not considered alive.)

 Subunit and Conjugate Vaccines

 Both subunit and conjugate vaccines contain only pieces of the pathogens they protect against.